shooln/AdobeFontExtractor/README.md

 # AdobeFontExtractor

 Adobe hides font.
-I dont like.
+I dont like that.
 So Simple script to extract fonts!
 Note WINDOWS ONLY

 How To Use -